Uniswap/old-solidity-contracts/README.md

 6) Python testing - IN PROGRESS

-7) Switch liquidity shares to ERC20 tokens? - NOT STARTED
+7) Switch liquidity shares to ERC20 tokens? - (might not implement)

-8) Implement single token for all exchanges? - NOT STARTED
+8) Implement single token for all exchanges? - (might not implement)

 9) ENS support - IN PROGRESS